zhangzw12319/DDAG_mindspore/README.md

         └── SYSU_batch-size_2*8*4=64_adam_lr_0.0035_loss-func_id+tri_P_3_Graph__main_performance_2021-12-10_03-04-05.txt
 ```

-In `training` subdirectory `.txt`files are log files and `.ckpt` files are checkpoint files.
+In `training` subdirectory,  `.txt` files are log files and `.ckpt` files are checkpoint files.

-You will get result from training log file like the following.
+You will get result from training log file like the following:

-At the end of every epoch training, `train.py` will use a random testing set (different from training set) to evaluate the model performance.
-So you will see rank-1 and mAP performance.
-And this programming pattern of evaluation is analogy to `test.py`.

 ```
 Epoch [28]